 Measurement is the assignment of scores to individuals so that the scores represent some characteristic of the individuals.
-This very general definition is consistent with the kinds of measurement that everyone is familiar with-for example, weighing oneself by stepping onto a bathroom scale, or checking the internal temperature of a roasting turkey using a meat thermometer.
+This very general definition is consistent with the kinds of measurement that everyone is familiar with-for example, weighing oneself by stepping onto a bathroom scale, or checking the internal temperature of a roasting turkey by inserting a meat thermometer.
 It is also consistent with measurement in the other sciences.
 In physics, for example, one might measure the potential energy of an object in Earth's gravitational field by finding its mass and height (which of course requires measuring those variables) and then multiplying them together along with the gravitational acceleration of Earth (9.8 m/s2).
 The result of this procedure is a score that represents the object's potential energy.

 This general definition of measurement is consistent with measurement in psychology too.
 (Psychological measurement is often referred to as psychometrics.)
-Imagine, for example, that a cognitive psychologist wants to measure a person's working memory capacity-their ability to hold in mind and think about several pieces of information all at the same time.
-To do this, she might use a backward digit span task, in which she reads a list of two digits to the person and asks them to repeat them in reverse order.
+Imagine, for example, that a cognitive psychologist wants to measure a person's working memory capacity-his or her ability to hold in mind and think about several pieces of information all at the same time.
+To do this, she might use a backward digit span task, in which she reads a list of two digits to the person and asks him or her to repeat them in reverse order.
 She then repeats this several times, increasing the length of the list by one digit each time, until the person makes an error.
-The length of the longest list for which the person responds correctly is the score and represents their working memory capacity.
+The length of the longest list for which the person responds correctly is the score and represents his or her working memory capacity.
 Or imagine a clinical psychologist who is interested in how depressed a person is.
-He administers the Beck Depression Inventory, which is a 21-item self-report questionnaire in which the person rates the extent to which they have felt sad, lost energy, and experienced other symptoms of depression over the past 2 weeks.
-The sum of these 21 ratings is the score and represents the person's current level of depression.
+He administers the Beck Depression Inventory, which is a 21-item self-report questionnaire in which the person rates the extent to which he or she has felt sad, lost energy, and experienced other symptoms of depression over the past 2 weeks.
+The sum of these 21 ratings is the score and represents his or her current level of depression.

 The important point here is that measurement does not require any particular instruments or procedures.
+It does not require placing individuals or objects on bathroom scales, holding rulers up to them, or inserting thermometers into them.
 What it does require is some systematic procedure for assigning scores to individuals or objects so that those scores represent the characteristic of interest.